druzhok100/primo-angular-alma/README.md

 ## Acknowledgements

 Much of the code here was inspired by, if not copied outright from posts to PRIMO-DISCUSS-L and the IGeLU/ELUNA SIWG Slack channel, both from Ex Libris developers and from my fellow librarians.
-As noted below, material type icons were designed by @dtaylor4444.
+Material type icons were designed by @dtaylor4444.
 Thanks to @michaeldoran for the LC call number sorting functions, @alexei for `sprintf.js`, and Abby Juda (Science Librarian, Ithaca College) for many contributions to the code.

 ## The Customizations